pleabargain/EnglishHelpsYourCareer/idioms.md

 * If you get in on the ground floor, you enter a project or venture at the start before people know how successful it might
 * be.
 # Get it in the neck
-* (UK) If you get it in the neck, you are punished or criticised for something.
+* (UK) If you get it in the neck, you are punished or criticized for something.
 # Get my drift
 * If you get someone's drift, you understand what they are trying to say. ('Catch their drift' is an alternative form.)
 # Get on like a house on fire
 * If people get on like a house on fire, they have a very close and good relationship.
 # Get on your nerves
-* If something gets on your nerves, it annoys or irritates you.<br />
+* If something gets on your nerves, it annoys or irritates you.
 # Get on your soapbox
 * If someone on their soapbox, they hold forth (talk a lot) about a subject they feel strongly about.
 # Get out of bed on the wrong side